nationalarchives/front-end-development-guide/2015/peer-review-explore-your-archive.md

 It is important to ensure interactive elements have a distinct visual appearance when activated.
 The peer review will check that all interactive elements have a clearly differentiated visual appearance when they have focus (this can typically be achieved using ```:focus```)

 #### Reviewer comments

+User focus is visible but the effect is relatively low contrast.
+Consider using a style simiar to that in use on the main TNA website.

 #### Developer(s) actions in response